5 Ways to Freeze Fresh Herbs

-Freezing Bare Herbs
+1. Freezing Bare Herbs

 Many herbs can be simply frozen on the stem and stored in an airtight container.
 Left on the stem, hardier herbs like rosemary, dill, thyme, bay or sage can be spread in a single layer on a baking sheet or plate and placed in the freezer.
-Once frozen, transfer into any airtight container for freezer storage without clumping.
+Once frozen, transfer them into an airtight container for freezer storage without clumping.
 To use, simply remove herbs a sprig at a time.
 Some herbs, like chives, can be chopped and frozen bare with little loss of flavor.

-Freezing in Water
+2. Freezing in Water

-Freezing in Oil
+3. Freezing in Oil

 Basil freezes best when first processed into pesto, but this practice also works well with other herbs like oregano or thyme to be used in soups, sauces or other dishes where oil is welcome.
 Remove stems and combine about a cup of fresh herbs with 1/4 cup of olive oil in a food processor.
 Pulse to blend, then transfer into ice cube trays.
-Once frozen, move cubes into an airtight container for long-term storage.
+Once frozen, move the cubes into an airtight container for long-term storage.
 To retain whole leaves, leaves may be removed from stems, placed in ice cube trays and then covered with oil to freeze.

 Flat-leaf herbs like Italian parsley or sage can be compressed and rolled for space-efficient storage.
-Remove stems and loosely fill a Ziploc bag with the leaves.
+Remove stems and loosely fill a freezer bag with the leaves.
 Tightly compress the leaves into the bottom of the bag, seal and roll the bag around the bundled herbs.
 Secure with rubber bands or twine and place in the freezer.
 Rolled herbs can then be sliced as needed for use in recipes.